natelistrom/natelistrom.github.io/_posts/2022-12-07-anecdote-reflection.md

 #### Reflections are layered into the events of the anecdote

 Remember that, in our definition, the reflection is the story's thematic argument.
-The thematic argument is most commonly expressed through character decisions and the resulting consequences, but, like the events of the anecdote, it can also be conveyed through image and motif.
+The thematic argument is most commonly expressed through character decisions and the resulting consequences; but, like the events of the anecdote, it can also be conveyed through image and motif.

 In classically-structured stories, the thematic argument lands in the climax and resolution, but it is established at the very beginning and spans the entire story.